Southern Tier Region

 Cohort: To ensure there is funding for the support for your NB work, TST BOCES' COSER is happening again this year.
 This allows your district to fund our work together and to receive state aid on the related expenses.
 Please register for the COSER via Frontline.
 Registering via this link is the prerequisite for the writing retreats.
 Since there is a cost, please make sure your administrator is not surprised by your registration.
 If additional conversations would garner support for you, just let me know and we can connect with them.

 Writing Retreats: Continuing our tradition, there will be Saturday writing retreats through the winter and spring.
-Last year proved that, although we miss out on the shared snacking, writing retreats work well virtually.
-Please Register in My Learning Plan (each date has its own link) to get CTLE credits for your time as well as attendance for your grad credits (if you are doing that).
-They are currently scheduled for 1/9, 2/27, 3/13, 4/3 and 5/8.
+The last few years proved that, although we miss out on the shared snacking, writing retreats work well virtually.
+Please Register in My Learning Plan (each date has its own link through the Upcoming Events link above) to get CTLE credits for your time as well as attendance for your grad credits (if you are doing that).
+They are currently scheduled for 1/14, 1/28, 2/11, 3/4, 3/25, 4/8, 4/22, 5/6, 5/13.
 All are scheduled for 9a-2p and intended as dedicated, supported writing time for you in your own space, but with us on the other side of the screen.
 Each will start with a group check-in and presentation and then individual coaching slots that you can sign up for.
+CTLE hours and NYSUT ELT graduate credits are available.